Pakistan national football team: Resurgence and South Asian Success (1980–1989)

-After participating at the 1986 Fajr International Tournament in Iran, the team finished runner-ups at the 1986 Quaid-e-Azam International Tournament involving China, Sri Lanka, Nepal and a South Korean XI.
+After participating at the 1986 Fajr International Tournament in Iran, the team finished runners-up at the 1986 Quaid-e-Azam International Tournament involving China, Sri Lanka, Nepal and a South Korean XI.
 In the 1986 Asian Games, Pakistan lost all their games.

 In 1987 after an unsuccessful campaign at the 1988 Summer Olympics Qualification against Nepal at away venue, the side was more successful at the 1987 South Asian Games, winning the bronze medal match against Bangladesh 1–0.
 In 1988, after losing the 1988 AFC Asian Cup qualification, Pakistan began with their first ever participation for the 1990 FIFA World Cup qualifiers for Italy in January and February, losing all matches.
 The national team bounced back, when several months later they took gold at the 1989 South Asian Games, beating Bangladesh 1–0 in the final, from a solitary goal by Haji Abdul Sattar in the dying minutes of the game.

-Decline (1990s–present)
+Sustained Regional Competitiveness (1990s)

 Pakistan had another early exit in the 1990 Asian Games, losing all three games.
 In the 1991 South Asian Games however, Pakistan beat the Maldives in the final 2–0 to win their second gold, from goals scored by Qazi Ashfaq and Muhammad Nauman Khan.
 In 1992, the team lost all matches at the 1992 AFC Asian Cup qualification and the 1992 Jordan International Tournament.
 After again ending unsuccessful at the 1994 FIFA World Cup qualification in 1993, the team hosted the inaugural 1993 SAARC Gold Cup in Lahore, finishing fourth.
 At the 1993 South Asian Games, they were unable to get past the group stage.

 Pakistan went out of the 1995 SAARC Gold Cup group stage on goal difference.
 The team lost all their Asian Cup and World Cup qualifying games.
 Pakistan came third in the 1997 SAFF Cup, thanks to a 1–0 victory over Sri Lanka in the third place playoff.
 The 1999 SAFF Cup saw Pakistan finish bottom of their group, and Pakistan also failed to get out of the group stage of the final 1999 South Asian Games to hold full internationals.